-Will Rutgers share any of the information it receives?
+Will Columbia share any of the information it receives?

 The information collected by the App will only be used for research purposes.
 Your name will never be used in publications or presentations when the results of the Study become available.

 As described above, your Personal Information will be coded.
 The code will be stored separately and in a protected way.
-The only people who will have permission to access this code will be the Rutgers research team.
-We intend that the only time your identifiable information will be shared outside of Rutgers is when required by law.
-For example, we might believe disclosure is necessary to comply with a regulatory requirement, judicial proceeding, court order, or legal process served on us, or to protect the safety, rights, or property of Rutgers or the public.
+The only people who will have permission to access this code will be the Columbia research team.
+We intend that the only time your identifiable information will be shared outside of Columbia is when required by law.
+For example, we might believe disclosure is necessary to comply with a regulatory requirement, judicial proceeding, court order, or legal process served on us, or to protect the safety, rights, or property of Columbia or the public.